 As a result, this new way of administering suboxone has led to its share of addictions and overdose deaths.
 Suboxone treatment centers like Suboxone Treatment Clinic NYC in New York were established to serve the new wave of addicts.
-Methadone or suboxone treatment is a similar process, and both are made more comfortable with medical supervision.
+Suboxone or Methadone treatment in NYC is a similar process, and both are made more comfortable with medical supervision.

 Side Effects of Suboxone for Pain Treatment

 If you’re taking suboxone for pain or for your addiction, NYC Suboxone doctors advise that you may notice symptoms such as: